DiegoMecke/Master_DataAnalytics/README.md

 # MachineLearning
-Collection of some of my past projects in Machine Learning
+This repository is a collection of some of my past projects in Machine Learning.